 The Pomodoro Technique

 The Pomodoro Technique is a scientifically proven cycle of working and taking breaks that enhance your productivity while also preventing burnout.
-While it can take many forms, all it is is a 5:1 time ratio of working and taking breaks.
+While it can take many forms, all it is is a 5:1 block of time ratio of working to taking breaks.
+Think of it as minutes on and minutes off.

 This is how I use it: I work for 25 minutes then take a five-minute break.
-After 3-4 cycles, I take a longer break to get a snack, or just scroll through my messages.
+After 3-4 cycles, I take a longer break to get a snack, or just scroll through my messages on my phone.

 As a college student, I keep going until past midnight, but you can stop whenever needed.
-The Pomodoro Technique works well in a regular 9-to-5 schedule and helps prevent burnout.
+The Pomodoro Technique works well in a regular 9-to-5 work day schedule and helps prevent burnout.

 The Curve of Forgetting